Ophiopogon japonicus

-Ophiopogon japonicus (dwarf lilyturf, mondograss, fountainplant, monkeygrass; リュウノヒゲ ryu-no-hige ("dragon's beard") or ジャノヒゲ ja-no-hige ("snake's beard") is a species of Ophiopogon native to China, India, Japan, and Vietnam.
+Ophiopogon japonicus (dwarf lilyturf, mondograss, fountainplant, monkeygrass; リュウノヒゲ ryu-no-hige ("dragon's beard") or ジャノヒゲ ja-no-hige ("snake's beard") is a species of Ophiopogon native to China, India, Japan, Nepal, and Vietnam.

 Description

-It is an evergreen, sod-forming perennial plant.
+The fountainplant is an evergreen, sod-forming perennial plant.
 The leaves are linear, 20–40 cm long.
 The flowers are white through pale lilac, borne in a short raceme on a 5- to 1-cm stem.
 The fruit is a blue berry, 5 mm in diameter.
 Underground, this species has large stolons with tuberous roots.

 Cultivation

 It is grown as an ornamental plant, providing excellent groundcover.
 Several cultivars have been selected, including 'Albus' (white flowers), 'Compactus' and 'Kyoto Dwarf' (dwarf forms, not over 4–5 cm tall), and 'Silver Mist' (variegated, with white-striped leaves).
-It is often sold as a decorative plant for freshwater aquaria, but because it is not a true aquatic plant, it can live for a few months underwater before it dies.
+It is often sold as a decorative plant for freshwater aquaria, but because it is not a true aquatic plant, it can only live for a few months underwater before it dies.
 While hardy to temperatures of about – 20°C when dormant in winter outdoors in normal soil, when kept fully submerged, it requires water temperatures of 18–25°C. It grows well in full sun or partial shade.
 Propagation is from side shoots.